 Diagnosis of Childhood ALL

-There are several tests which are carried out to confirm a diagnosis of ALL.
-Sometimes test results can take a little while.
-This can be an anxious and worrying time but please remember that it is important that your child’s medical team reach the correct diagnosis so that your child can receive the right treatment.
+Sometimes, test results can take a little while.
+This can be an anxious and worrying time but please remember that it is important that your child’s medical team reach the correct diagnosis so that they can receive the right treatment.

 Tests may include: